sheredom/hashmap.h/README.md

 ### Fundamental Design

-The hashmap is made to work with UTF-8 string slices - sections of strings that are passed with a pointer and an explicit length.
-The reason for this design choice was that the hashmap is being used, by the author, to map symbols that are already resident in memory from a source file of a programming language.
-To save from causing millions of additional allocations to move these UTF-8 string slices into null-terminated strings, an explicit length is always passed.

-Note also that while the API passes char* pointers as the key - these keys are never used with the C API string functions.
-Instead `memcmp` is used to compare keys.
-This allows us to use UTF-8 strings in place of regular ASCII strings with no additional code.
+The hashmap is made to work with any arbitrary data keys - you just provide a pointer and size, and it'll hash that data.
+Comparison is done using `memcmp`, so zeroing out padding data is advised in structs.

 ### Create a Hashmap